-TBPG staff will be reviewing the 2016 Report on Customer Service, and will focus on lower rated areas to seek ways to improve services to TBPG customers.
+TBPG staff will continue to consider the 2018 Report on Customer Service, and will seek ways to improve services to TBPG customers.
 Staff will also review the specific customer feedback in the submitted survey comments in order to seek clarification on ways to improve TBPG services.

-Additionally, TBPG's Appointed Board is scheduled to review this report at an upcoming Board meeting and will discuss potential improvements to customer service.
+Additionally, TBPG's Appointed Board has reviewed this report and will work with staff to implement improvements to its customer service.

-Texas Board of Professional Geoscientists P O Box 13225 Austin, TX 78711 512 936-4400 Office 512 936-4409 Fax www.tbpg.state.tx.us
+Texas Board of Professional Geoscientists

+P O Box 13225

+Austin, TX 78711

+512 936-4400 Office

+512 936-4409 Fax

+www.tbpg.state.tx.us